 Plenty of registry offices or town halls have inexpensive and architecturally cool small ceremony rooms you can hire out.
 The Old Marylebone Town Hall in London hosted Sir Paul McCartney’s wedding, and has an impressive backdrop of columns out the front for photos and beautifully renovated rooms inside.
 Don’t dismiss a registry office wedding out of hand as your local registry office could surprise you.

 The benefit to a small registry office wedding now is that you can still have a full-sized sequel wedding later.
-For the second wedding (when bigger numbers are allowed again), hire a celebrant to lead the service and do it again with a more relaxed vibe and a bigger party.
+For the second wedding, hire a celebrant to lead the service and do it again with a more relaxed vibe and a bigger party.

 5. Choose a Brunch or Twilight Ceremony